Instruction and Learning

 "Don't be in a hurry, but be consistent."

-Beginning ClassesCenter States Tai Chi Chuan no longer offers beginning classes, but we recommend Andy McCarl or Kimberly Bland in the Kansas City area.
-Links to both teachers can be found on the Community page.
+Beginning ClassesCenter States Tai Chi Chuan no longer offers beginning classes, but we recommend Renée Blanche, Andy McCarl, or Kimberly Bland in the Kansas City area.
+Links to these teachers can be found on the Community page.
 There are also links to other schools outside the Kansas City area on the Community Page.

 |